johnmholmes/Aquarium_Monitor_V2/README.md

 # Auto Top Off

-The Ato module is funtioning now and testing is underway I will evaluate more in 1 weeks time as I tend to come up with better sloutions during the test stages.
+19 November 2023 Update

+The unit has been on test for a few months now and I am modifying the sketch as I have come across an issue with re-connecting to the MQTT client after a wifi outage.
+The issue I think is due to the if statement in the main loop() of version 4.
+This modification will be held until I can fully test this out.

 ----
 # To Be Started

 1. Display tank water level monitor to prevent over fill it will control one of the return pumps module.
 2. Leak detection module.
 3. Skimmer over flow container cut off module.
+Under testing and working fine.
 4. Visual display via LEDs above the tank.
+Under testing and working fine.
 5. Ph monitor module.
 This I have tried before, but may revisit this project again as it could be handy if it gives consistant results.
 6. 24 volt distrobution module.
 (Currently I have 4 devices that run on 24 volt, each has its own power tranformer.
 This module would use one wall brick transformer with an out put of 5 Amps which would use an Esp32 to turn on and off pumps and wave makers as required.)
 7. Possible current monitoring of various devices to prodict failures.